KajalKoli/BlockChain/readMe.md

 Whats done

 # Basic block and blockChain structure added.

-To implement

 # Use diff js package for hash generation.
 # Use native js package CRYPTO for hash generation.

+To implement

-#
+# add isValidChain checks
+# add proof of work feature